neurodata/m2g/docs/sphinx/faq.rst

 **How often is m2g updated?**

-m2g undergoes regular development, and releases will be published quarterly.
+m2g undergoes regular updates.
 If you have a feature suggestion of bug fix, please let us know using the issues section of our Github repository and we'll do our best to roll it out as soon as we can.

-**If I don't have computing resources, can I still use this tool?**
+.. **If I don't have computing resources, can I still use this tool?**

+..
 Absolutely.
 We have cloud services available in which you can upload your data and process it using  m2g on our cluster for free.
 Details on this service can be found on the cloud computing page.